Who’s this man when he’s not his job?

 What’s interesting about this recent gift-giving activity is that I was able to reach out to our poor fellows.
 Since I was a child, I’ve already been very generous and been having a passion to serve those who are needful.
 What’s more interesting is seeing these kids enjoying the most.
 What we had endured during the trek was right away paid off seeing the smile from their faces.

-Happy – that’s how I describe him when asked if this undertaking were all worth his time, money and effort spent.
+Happy – that’s how I describe him when asked if the undertaking were all worth his time, money and effort spent.

 When you’re a person engaged in philanthropy, I believe it brings you an inner happiness and inexplicable satisfaction by just simply serving the poor, in the sense that it might be a small effort from you, but is hugely appreciated by them, making them feel loved and remembered.